 Counting how many seconds it takes to return to normal colour gives us an indication of perfusion.

 Normal capillary refill time is less than 2 sec.

 Anything longer than 2 sec may indicate a compromised circulation due to cold, shock, cardiovascular disease, anaemia or other causes.

 Head To Toe Physical Examination

-The next part of our exam focuses on what I call a head to toe examination.
+The next part of our exam focuses on what I call a head to toe (or snout to tail) examination.